brian-peter-dickson/draft-dickson-dprive-adot-auth/README.md

         ns1.example.net.
 IN DNST 1 "."
         ns2.example.net.
 IN DNST 1 "." alpn=dot

-And similarly, if another zone with many name server names wanted to have a policy of all-ADoT support (i.e. every name server supports ADoT), this could be encoded as:
+And similarly, if another zone with many name server names wanted to have a policy of all-ADoT support (i.e. every name server supports ADoT), they would each be encoded as:

+        ns1.example2.net DNST 1 "." alpn=dot
+        ns2.example2.net DNST 1 "." alpn=dot
+        ns3.example2.net DNST 1 "." alpn=dot
-        *.example2.net DNST 1 "." alpn=dot
+        ns4.example2.net DNST 1 "." alpn=dot

-In each case, the first parameter is the SvcPriority, which must be non-zero (zero indicates AliasForm SVCB record type).
+In each case, the first parameter is the SvcPriority, which must be non-zero (zero indicates AliasMode SVCB record type).

 Note that it is possible for the resolver to use alter or ignore SvcPriority based on its own local policy.
 For instance, a resolver to prefer non-DoT over DoT or vice versa.
 Local policy might be to override SvcPriority ordering, and/or ignore some of the records.
 For example, a resolver might prefer to support mandatory use of DoT if present on any server in the NS RRset.

 ## DANE TLSA Records for ADoT

 The presence of ADoT requires additionally that a TLSA [@!RFC6698] record be provided.
 A new RRTYPE is to be created for this as an alias of TLSA, with mnemonic of "TLSADOT" (TLS ADOT Certificate).
 This record will be published at the location NS_NAME, where NS_NAME is the name of the name server.
 Any valid TLSA RDATA is permitted.
-The use of Certificate Usage types PKIX-TA and PKIX-EE is NOT RECOMMENDED.
-The use of Certificate Usage types DANE-TA TLSA records may provide more flexibility in provisioning, including use of wild cards.
+The use of Certificate Usage types PKIX-TA and PKIX-EE is NOT RECOMMENDED since PKIX requires web PKI interactions.
+DANE types only require DNSSEC support.
+The use of Certificate Usage types DANE-TA records may provide more flexibility in provisioning and validation.
-Per [@!RFC7218;@!RFC7671] the RECOMMENDED Selector and Matching types for this are SPKI and SHA2-256, giving the recommended TLSA record type of DANE-TA SPKI SHA2-256, with the full encoded certificate.
+Per [@!RFC7218;@!RFC7671] the RECOMMENDED Selector and Matching types for this are SPKI and SHA2-256, giving the recommended TLSA record type of DANE-TA SPKI SHA2-256.

-Note that this TLSADOT record is "wildcard friendly".
-Use of aggressive synthesis by resolvers (per [@!RFC8198]) allows RRTYPE-specific wildcards to be used, avoiding repetitive entries where the RDATA is identical.

 ### Example

 In the above example, ns2.example.net supports DNS over TLS, and thus would need to have a TLSA record.
 The zone would include:

         ns2.example.net.
-IN TLSADOT DANE-TA SPKI SHA2-256 (signing cert)
+IN TLSADOT DANE-TA SPKI SHA2-256 (hash data)

-If there were another zone containing many DNS server names, example2.net, it would be relatively simple to apply a wildcard record and use a signing cert (rather than end-entity cert) in the TLSADOT record).
+If there were another zone containing many DNS server names, example2.net, it would be relatively simple to replicate otherwise identical records which use the same signing cert (rather than end-entity cert) in the TLSADOT record.
-This would allow DNS caching to avoid repeated queries to the authoritative server for the zone containing the DNS server names, to obtain the TLSA-type information.

 This would look like the following:

-        *.example2.net IN TLSADOT DANE-TA SPKI SHA2-256 (signing cert) ns1.example2.net IN A IP4_ADDRESS1
+        ns1.example2.net IN TLSADOT DANE-TA SPKI SHA2-256 (hash data) ns2.example2.net IN TLSADOT DANE-TA SPKI SHA2-256 (hash data) ns3.example2.net IN TLSADOT DANE-TA SPKI SHA2-256 (hash data) ns4.example2.net IN TLSADOT DANE-TA SPKI SHA2-256 (hash data) ns1.example2.net IN A IP4_ADDRESS1
         ns2.example2.net IN A IP4_ADDRESS2
         ns3.example2.net IN A IP4_ADDRESS3